2009 Nevsky Express bombing: Cause

 About 44 minutes before the incident the high-speed train Sapsan was doing a trial run in the same area.

 Russian media initially reported that the cause of the derailment was an electrical fault.
 Witness reports mentioned a "loud bang"; another passenger told reporters in St Petersburg there had been no blast.
 Interfax news agency said a 3 ft crater had been found next to the railway track; Reuters reporters at the scene did not see one.
 The discovery of a 1 m crater under the tracks altered the focus of the investigation as officials suspected that the incident might be the result of a terrorist attack.
 Later on 28 November, Alexander Bortnikov, head of the Federal Security Service (FSB), reported to President Dmitry Medvedev that the train was derailed by an explosion of 29.288 MJ.

 Early investigation reports did not indicate consensus over the cause.
 While some reports indicated suspicion of terrorist-related activities, one law enforcement official said that the crater "must be just a pit someone dug out [or could have been] left by an explosive device".
 Some railway engineers additionally suggested that derailment may have been caused by one or several technical failures without any explosion involved.

 Responsibility for the attack had first been claimed by far-right nationalists, then by the "Caucasian Mujahadeen" on orders from Dokka Umarov, who is considered to be "the leader of the Islamist insurgency in the North Caucasus."
 The attack was claimed to have been part of a series of attacks planned to Russian infrastructure.
 Vladimir Yakunin, the head of Russian railways, noted similarities between this attack and the 2007 Nevsky Express bombing; responsibility for the 2009 attack is yet to be confirmed.
-Chechen President Ramzan Kadyrov expressed doubts about Umarov's direct involvement, saying it may have been an attempt for him to "raise his standing in the eyes of his foreign backers".

-Evidence linked to the train explosion was found during an investigation that took place following a raid on suspected rebels on 2–3 March 2010, in which a close associate of Umarov, Said Buryatsky, along with 7 other suspects were killed.
+Chechen evidence linked to the train explosion was found during an investigation that took place following a raid on suspected rebels on 2–3 March 2010, in which a close associate of Umarov, Said Buryatsky, along with 7 other suspects were killed.
 According to Bortnikov, bomb material "identical" to what was used in the 2007 train attack had also been uncovered during the raid.